ShineBrain/casino/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+###Tech specs

+This project is written using openJDK ver.
+14.0.x and uses javaFX SDK ver 11.0.2 Use these versions to ensure that project is working without any issues.
+If using any other versions and/or JDKs, additional work on changing project's structure may be needed.